jgmenu/jgmenu/docs/manual/jgmenu.1.md

     foo,"""^pipe(find . -printf '%f,display %p,%p\n')"""

+## Markup

+The syntax ^foo(bar) is used to carry out action "foo" with argument
+"bar".

-The following mark-up is supported in the *description* field:
+The following markup is supported in the *description* field:

   - ^sep() - define a separator (with or without text)

-The following mark-up is supported in the *command* field:
+The following markup is supported in the *command* field:

   - ^tag() - define a submenu (can be in the *description* field if
   no other field is defined on that line)